ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 presenting CAPTCHAs to users.
 In such use cases, services will regularly encounter clients that cannot redeem a token or choose not to.
-In order to mitigate the risk of these services relying on always receiving tokens, clients that are capable of redeeming tokens can ignore token challenges (and thus not redeem a token on a subsequent request) with some non-trivial probability.
+In order to mitigate the risk of these services relying on always receiving tokens, clients that are capable of redeeming tokens can ignore token challenges (and instead behave as if they were a client that either doesn't support redeeming tokens or is unable to generate a new token, by not sending a new request that contains a token to redeem) with some non-trivial probability.
 See {{Section 5.1 of ARCHITECTURE}} for further considerations on avoiding discriminatory behavior across clients when using Privacy Pass tokens.